At home with Carla Erasmus

 “Boredom really… I got bored with working really hard for other people and executing their creative visions.
 I had my own.
 That gave me confidence to take the leap.
 I was stuck in a 8-6 job.
 Underpaid and creatively frustrated.
 That’s enough to make you be brave enough and start your own thing!”

-At what point did you realise or start to feel that Bofred was worth pursuing and that it could be a viable business?
+At what point did you realise or start to feel that the business was worth pursuing and that it could be a viable endeavour?

 “I still don’t know.
 We have three years behind us.
 I work really hard, I give it my all.
 I’m an early riser and a confident business owner.
 That must count.
 I think it’s a viable business because I LOVE my job.
 I strive for perfection and originality & creative indulgence… We have many opportunities ahead of us that excite me.”